 Got leftover cranberry sauce?
 Try to serving leftover cranberry sauce stirred into greek yogurt and topped with a simple Coconut Pecan Granola.

 This cranberry sauce is also great served with vanilla ice cream or used as a spread in a delicious turkey sandwich.
-Or use leftovers to make this Leftover Cranberry Sauce Coffee Cake.
+Or use leftovers to make these Cranberry Shortbread Bars.

 You could also freeze leftovers and use for another time.
 Why not make a batch and save some for Easter?
 Moreover, this cranberry sauce would easily keep in an airtight container in the freezer for up to six months.